kjaen/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 6.6600000000000001
 ```

 Next we'll load our distance matrix.
-This is similar to ``human_microbiome_dm_data`` one that we loaded above, just a little bigger.
+This is similar to the ``human_microbiome_dm_data`` one that we loaded above, just a little bigger.
 After loading, we can visualize the resulting ``DistanceMatrix`` object for a summary.

 ```python
 >>> from iab.data import lauber_soil_unweighted_unifrac_dm